uk-gov-mirror/ministryofjustice.hmpps-manage-supervisions/doc/adr/0002-start-with-a-monolith.md

 In this ADR, we use the following terminology:

 * *Monolith*: A single server-side application that renders a user interface, manages data storage, and provides APIs for third parties, within a particular bounded context.
 No implication is intended around the size of the application itself, or of its context.
+Small monoliths that only embody a few business processes within a microservices architecture are sometimes referred to as [microliths](https://en.paradigmadigital.com/techbiz/microservices-vs-microliths-vs-monoliths/).
+However, the term does not appear to be in common use, so while it might be appropriate, we do not use it here.

 ## Decision